 Log into your domain registrar and point your DNS to the new nameservers that the new host provided you.

-Wait 12-24 hours before doing the next step, to allow the domain to fully propagate.
+Wait 12-24 hours, to allow the domain to fully propagate.

 You may need to wait longer for your domain-related email to catch up, depending on how you have that set up.